scala/make-release-notes/hand-written.md

   - We've standardized on the GenBCode back end ([#4814](https://github.com/scala/scala/pull/4814), [#4838](https://github.com/scala/scala/pull/4838)) and the flat classpath implementation is now the default ([#5057](https://github.com/scala/scala/pull/5057)).
   - The optimizer has been completely overhauled for 2.12.

-Except for the breaking changes listed below, code that compiles on 2.11.x without deprecation warnings should compile on 2.12.x too, unless you use experimental APIs such as reflection.
-If you find incompatibilities, please [file an issue](https://issues.scala-lang.org).
-Cross-building is a one-line change to most sbt builds, and even provides support for [version-specific source folders](http://www.scala-sbt.org/0.13/docs/sbt-0.13-Tech-Previews.html#Cross-version+support+for+Scala+sources) out of the box, when necessary to work around incompatibilities (e.g. macros).
+Except for the breaking changes listed below, code that compiles on 2.11.x without deprecation warnings should compile on 2.12.x, unless you use experimental APIs such as reflection.
+If you find incompatibilities that are not [listed below](#breaking-changes), please [file an issue](https://issues.scala-lang.org).

+Thanks to source compatibility, cross-building is a one-line change to most sbt builds.
+Where needed, sbt provides support for [version-specific source folders](http://www.scala-sbt.org/0.13/docs/sbt-0.13-Tech-Previews.html#Cross-version+support+for+Scala+sources) out of the box.

 ### New Language Features
 The next sections introduce new features and breaking changes in Scala 2.12 in more detail.
 To understand more technicalities and review past discussions, you can also take a look at the full list of [noteworthy pull request](https://github.com/scala/scala/pulls?utf8=%E2%9C%93&q=%20is%3Amerged%20label%3A2.12%20label%3Arelease-notes%20) that went into this release.